Animal Think Tank Handbook

 All allegations of discrimination or harassment will be taken seriously, and there will be no retaliation for making such allegations.
 Complaints will be kept as confidential as reasonably possible and records will be kept in a confidential file.
 If anyone covered by this procedure is found to have harassed or discriminated against another, they may face disciplinary action up to and including being asked to leave ATT.

 ATT recognises that harassment, particularly sexual harassment, can be a manifestation of power relationships.
 And while it most often occurs by an individual who holds power over another individual, it can occur between any two or more people regardless of their sex or gender identity and whether or not they are in a position of power.
 No policy can prescribe what should be done on every occasion because circumstances vary.
-If anyone needs help or advice about a particular situation or circumstance, they are encouraged to contact People Operations or a Designated Person (as defined and specified below).
+If anyone needs help or advice about a particular situation or circumstance, they are encouraged to contact or a Designated Person (as defined and specified below).

 Key Definitions